 For customers this is a very frustrating and disappointing experience as increasingly a majority of website visitors are mobile only users.
 Mobile devices have a number of features such as geolocation and cameras that should be fully utilised to minimise the amount of information requested on a form.

 For example, incorporate technology shown below that scans credit and debit card details instead of making users manually input the information.
 This not only speeds up check out but also often reduces checkout abandon rates.

 3. Input fields and buttons should be a minimum of 48 pixels high:

 Google recommend that tap targets such as input fields and buttons should be at least 48 pixels high because this corresponds with the average finger pad size of around 10mm wide.
-As averages can be miss-leading I would if possible allow slightly more height for tap targets for those customers with slightly thicker fingers.
+However, there is no such thing as an average user and so if possible allow slightly more height for tap targets for those customers with slightly thicker fingers.

 4. Don’t use fonts below 16px:

 Even though many more up-to-date smartphones have larger screens (e.g. 4.7 inch), don’t forget that many users still have devices with smaller screens (e.g. 4 inch) that makes text below 16px difficult to read.
 As a result use text that is a minimum of 16px in size.

 5. Use input masks to display the correct keypad: